jfc3/atehere/ReadMe.md

 Enhancements with most recent on top:

+* Added San Antonio, TX to the drop down list and created necessary OMA JSON file to the INDEX.php, NOTEATEN.php, TEST.php, and TEST.html files.
 * Added Omaha, NE to the drop down list and created necessary OMA JSON file to the INDEX.php, NOTEATEN.php, TEST.php, and TEST.html files.
 * Added Loading="lazy" the the images in the INDEX.php, NOTEATEN.php, and TEST.php files.
 * Added Chattanooga, TN to the drop down list and created necessary CHA JSON file to the INDEX.php, NOTEATEN.php, TEST.php, and TEST.html files.